San Francisco Redevelopment Agency: Western Addition

-Due to the internment of Japanese Americans during World War II, the city had a surplus of buildings in Japantown.
+During the internment of Japanese Americans during World War II, the city had a surplus of buildings in Japantown.
 The SFRA took this as an opportunity for urban renewal to create the new Western Addition neighborhood — particularly the formation of the Fillmore District into an African American area.
 The creation of the Geary Street underpass was part of the project.

 By the 1970s, the San Francisco Redevelopment Agency had forced out 50,000 African Americans from the Fillmore District in order to build new housing and new commercial buildings.
 They had bulldozed the neighborhood but then left empty lots for some 30 years, destroying the once vibrant black community.

 In 2007, the SFRA built the "Fillmore Heritage Center" which included commercial spaces, black-owned apartments, a jazz club, and a theater space; but 10 years later most of the black community was forced out again because of the cost of living and gentrification.